cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-tips-for-a-better-website.md

 <br>

-### Another less noticed but still very important tip:

-- Enable TLS 1.2 in addition to TLS 1.3:
+- ### Less noticed but still very important: Enable TLS 1.2 in addition to TLS 1.3

   I was able to retrieve my website feeds again in Newsflow[^2] and some other RSS feeds clients after enabling TLS 1.2 again, these clients don't show any errors but still don't load your feeds if you enable only TLS 1.3.